Nimco Ali: Career

 In 2020, Ali and Mika Simmons co-founded the Ginsburg Women's Health Board, to campaign for a more effective and equitable healthcare system for women from the National Health Service.
 The organisation is named after Ruth Bader Ginsburg.

-Home Secretary of the United Kingdom Priti Patel appointed Ali as an Independent Government Adviser for Tackling Violence Against Women and Girls, in October 2020.
+In October 2020, then Home Secretary of the United Kingdom Priti Patel appointed Ali as an Independent Government Adviser for Tackling Violence Against Women and Girls.
 Ali was a direct appointment to the role, which, as is common with such roles, was not advertised.
 The role involves the formulation of a strategy to reduce violence against women and girls, with recommendations expected to be produced in 2021.
 The report, with forewords from Priti Patel and from Ali, was published in July 2021.
 Ali expressed her hope that the strategy would be a foundation to improve safety for women and girls through education and legislation, but that "whole system" change would be required to reduce violence.
 In December 2022 Ali said she does not want to serve under new Conservative Home Secretary Suella Braverman and was on a "completely different planet" to Braverman on women's rights and ethnic minorities.

 Political activity

 At the 2017 general election, Ali contested the seat of Hornsey and Wood Green in North London for the Women's Equality Party.
 Ali polled 551 votes (0.9% of the total), finishing in 5th place out of the 8 candidates that stood and losing her election deposit.
 During the campaign, Ali's campaign workers received dozens of abusive and aggressive telephone calls, and Ali received a death threat.

-Ali is godmother to the son Boris Johnson, the former prime minister of the United Kingdom, and his wife Carrie Johnson.
-She endorsed Johnson, who she has referred to as a "real feminist", in the 2019 Conservative leadership election.
+Ali is godmother to the son of former UK prime minister Boris Johnson and his wife Carrie Johnson.
+She endorsed Johnson, whom she has referred to as a "real feminist", in the 2019 Conservative leadership election.
 During the 2019 general election, Ali campaigned on behalf of the Conservatives.